AshishJha14411/BookFinder/README.md

 You will have to add your key to the .env.local file and run the project for it to work.
 In the project directory, you can run:
+### `npm install`

+to install the dependencies

+You will also have to install and configure the Tailwind CSS
 ### `npm start`

 to start the app

 ### `npm run-script build`